 - Brown Rice Syrup

-- Palm Fruit Oil (Somewhat controversial – some vegans consume it if it’s sustainably sourced and some vegans don’t no matter what.
+- Palm Fruit Oil (Somewhat controversial - some vegans consume it if it's sustainably sourced and some vegans don't no matter what.
 It's a personal choice.)

-- Soy Lecithin (Want to know more about this ingredients?
-Read this article.)
+- Soy Lecithin (Want to know more about these ingredients?
+Read this article)

-If you see any of the following ingredients on a candy label, the candy is not vegan and not safe for vegans:
+If you see any of the following ingredients on a candy label, the candy is not vegan and it's not safe for vegans to consume.

 - Bone Char